-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating the Board's oversight of our internal control over financial reporting, disclosure controls and procedures, and code of business conduct and ethics; - · overseeing our internal audit function; - · discussing our risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our senior internal audit executive, our independent registered public accounting firm, and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm;

+- overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and guarterly financial statements and related disclosures; - coordinating the Board's oversight of our internal control over financial reporting, disclosure controls and procedures, and code of business conduct and ethics; - · overseeing our internal audit function; - discussing our risk management policies; - establishing procedures for the receipt and retention of accounting-related complaints and concerns; - meeting independently with our senior internal audit executive, our independent registered public accounting firm, and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

 Our Audit Committee currently consists of Mr. Epstein, who serves as its chairman, Mr. Evans and Mr. Hennessy.
-The Audit Committee met five (5) times during 2017 and took action on one (1) occasion by unanimous written consent.
+The Audit Committee met seven times during 2018.
 The Board, in its business judgment, has determined that each director serving on the Audit Committee meets the independence criteria prescribed by the Exchange Act and SEC rules and regulations and meets the NYSE's financial literacy requirements for audit committee members.
 The Board has also determined that Mr. Epstein qualifies as an audit committee financial expert within the meaning of SEC rules.